idank/spankbd/README.md

 Kits and built keyboards can be purchased on *[holykeebs](https://holykeebs.com)*.

 Gerber files are available in the releases page.
+Note that currently the keyboard is not reversible (there are files for left / right sides).
+This makes it easier to deal with as a store, although it is not ideal if making just one keyboard.
+A reversible version may be added in the future.

+## Guide

+Will be added in the near future.